Editor’s Note: This post was originally published in May 2015 and was updated for accuracy and comprehensiveness on

-Customer lifetime value is one of the most important metrics an ecommerce merchant can keep tabs on, if not the most important.
+Customer lifetime value is one of the most important metrics an ecommerce merchant can keep tabs on.
 If you are not familiar with the term “customer lifetime value”, you may know it by one of its other names: CLV, lifetime value, LTV, or total customer value.

 Regardless of how you refer to customer lifetime value, it’s very important to guaranteeing your ecommerce livelihood!
 The calculation allows you to determine what each acquired customer is worth to your store in the long run.
 This is a useful metric because it allows you to determine a few key things, like how much you can afford to spend on acquisition and what you should spend to retain each customer and thus drive the right business results outlined in your growth strategy.

 Traditional Customer Lifetime Value Calculations Are Confusing